Planning a Trip from New Zealand to Australia

 Travel Australia on a Tour

 Taking a tour in Australia is a great option if you have a limited time-frame, want to meet new people, and want someone else to sort out the hassle of organisation.
 Tours operate all over Australia and are even a good safety option when wanting to explore the Outback.
+Bus tours around Australia range from a week to up to 3 weeks with some of the most popular options being 2-week tours alongside the east coast of the country.
+Check out Wild Kiwi for examples that offer multiple tours to suit your budget and time-frame ranging from 6 days to 14 days.

 More awesome places to visit from New Zealand